sikka-software/Hawa/tests/ISSUE_TEMPLATE/bug_report.md

     attributes:
       label: Current vs. Expected behavior
       description: A clear and concise description of what the bug is, and what you expected to happen.
-      placeholder: "Following the steps from the previous section, I expected A to happen, but observed B instead"
+      placeholder: 'Following the steps from the previous section, I expected A to happen, but observed B instead'
     validations:
       required: true
   - type: checkboxes
     attributes:
       label: Verify latest release
-      description: "Please ensure you have tested the latest release of the Hawa UI Kit.
-Some issues may already be fixed in the latest version, so verify that your issue persists before opening a new issue."
+      description: 'Please ensure you have tested the latest release of the Hawa UI Kit.
+Some issues may already be fixed in the latest version, so verify that your issue persists before opening a new issue.'
       options:
         - label: I verified that the issue exists in the latest Hawa UI Kit release
           required: true